abinit/abinit/doc/tutorial/eph4mob.md

 Using a 72x72x72 fine mesh for the energies gives a mobility of 149.87 cm$^2$/V/s, and a 96x96x96 mesh leads to 146.24 cm$^2$/V/s: the improvement is indeed rather limited.

+### On the importance of the initial DFPT mesh

+At this point it is worth commenting about the importance of the initial DFPT $\qq$-mesh.
+The Fourier interpolation implicitly assumes that the signal in $\RR$-space decays quickly hence the quality of the *interpolated* phonon frequencies and of the *interpolated* DFPT potentials, between the ab-initio points depends on the spacing of the initial $\qq$-mesh that in turns defines the size of the Born-von-Karman supercell.

+A more detailed discussion can be found in [[cite:Brunin2020]], [[cite:Verdi2015]] and [[cite:Sjakste2015]].

 ## Additional tricks

 ### MPI parallelism and memory requirements